Leutwiler/RPG-Character-Sheet-and-Dice-Roller/readme.md

 The main goal of this project is to provide a tool in the blockchain for casual RPG players to store their characters and also roll dice.
 So it's a complementary application for your RPG match and not a full game replacement.

+I'm using Foundry for testing my contract and every test passes.

 This is my first Solidity project :)

 ## Base of our code 👨‍💻